roaatech/rosaas-docs/content/en/docs/user-manual/products/products-page.md

 2. [Product Details Exploration](../product-details-exploration): Gain a comprehensive understanding of your digital products within the ROSAS platform.
 Uncover valuable insights about each product, its configurations, and capabilities as a Software as a Service (SaaS) solution.
 This documentation empowers you to make informed decisions for efficient product management, SaaSification, and subscription handling.

 By effectively utilizing these functionalities, you can efficiently manage your digital products, access detailed information about each product, and optimize your SaaS offerings.
 For more detailed instructions on each feature, refer to the respective documentation pages: [Product Details Exploration](../product-details-exploration) and [Product Actions](../product-actions).
-These resources will empower you to make the most of ROSAS and streamline your SaaSification process.
+These resources will enable you to make the most of ROSAS and streamline your SaaSification process.